 As part of the LUTE update, the City will study the impact of historic and contemporary zoning restrictions, especially single-family zoning, on ongoing patterns of racial segregation.
 Existing data on historic zoning patterns highlights the racial disparities in homeownership and rental patterns.
-The City will utilize this study to direct zoning changes in the LUTE as part of Phase 2 of the GPU.
+The study will also analyze potential impacts of larger market rate development projects in neighborhoods undergoing displacement or vulnerable to displacement.
+The City will utilize this study to direct zoning changes in the LUTE as part of Phase 2 of the GPU as well as adding standard conditions of approval to projects.